odan/slim4-skeleton/docs/testing.md

 $this->assertTableRowExists('users', 1);
 ```

-Assert the given row does not exist:
+Assert that the given row does not exist:

 ```php
 $this->assertTableRowNotExists('users', 1);